10 Things You Should Bring to Nursery

 1. Bag

-Your child will need to bring a bag nursery to store all of their belongings.
-You can take this bag home every night, or you can feel free to leave it at the nursery if nothing further needs adding.
+Your child will need to bring a bag to the nursery to store all of their belongings.
+You can take this bag home every night, or you can feel free to leave it at the nursery if you don’t need to add anything else.
 Your child will have a coat peg at the nursery where you can leave their bag, coat and any other belongings.
+We ask that bags not be too big, as we have limited storage space at most of our nurseries.

 2. Nappies, Wipes & Creams

-If you have a young child who is not yet toilet trained, it’s important that we have a stock of any items you use at home.
+If you have a young child who is not yet toilet-trained, it’s important that you keep a stock of any items you use at home at the nursery.
 We’re happy for you to bring whole packs of nappies and wipes to the nursery, eliminating the need to bring in extras each day.
 We label your child’s packs of nappies and wipes with their name and store them in the nappy changing areas.
 It is also helpful to provide us with any creams that you would like your child to have applied whilst at nursery.
-These can be applied as and when required.
+These can be applied as needed.

 3. Coat

 All children, including babies, access the outdoors every day.
-Whilst time outdoors may be reduced due to inclement weather, they will still go out in the rain.
-Therefore, it is important that children have the appropriate clothing to do so.
+Whilst time outdoors may be reduced due to particularly bad weather, we do operate on the premise that children will spend time outdoors come rain or shine.
+Therefore, children need to have the appropriate clothing to do so.
+For younger and non-mobile children, an all-in-one suit may be a better option.

 4. Outdoor Shoes/Wellies

-It is important that all children, including those who may not yet be walking, have a pair of outdoor shoes.
+All children, including those who may not yet be walking, should have a pair of outdoor shoes available to change into at the nursery.
 These will be used when the children go out into the garden.
 Wellies are great for use in wet weather and can be removed or changed when the children come indoors.
 Many of our parents provide their children with a set of nursery wellies that remain at the nursery at all times.

 5. Spare Sets of Clothes